Basil

 Method

-Room temperature in a glass of water like cut flowers, or wrapped loosely in damp paper towels in a plastic bag in the refrigerator
+Room temperature in water like a bouquet, or wrapped loosely in damp paper towels in refrigerator

 Duration